Chapter 10: Leading an Ethical Organization: Corporate Governance, Corporate Ethics, and Social Responsibility

 In the United States, perhaps the most famous corporate scandal involves Enron, an energy firm whose executive antics were documented in the film The Smartest Guys in the Room.
 Enron used accounting loopholes to hide billions of dollars in failed deals.
 When their scandal was discovered, top management cashed out millions in stock options while preventing lower-level employees from selling their stock.
 The collective acts of Enron led many employees to lose all their retirement holdings, and many Enron execs were sentenced to prison.

 These were far from isolated incidents.
 Analysis shows that many of the warning signs were not acted on by boards, or worse, were covered up by auditors whose job it was to ensure accuracy in public financial reporting.
 Major audit firms were also found to be in conflict of interest positions, but offering various non-auditing services to the same firms they were under contract to audit.
 In response, the U.S. and Canadian governments passed sweeping new legislation with the hopes of restoring investor confidence while preventing future scandals.
 (See Figure 10.6 “Corporate Scandals.”)
 In the United States, the Sarbanes-Oxley Act (SOX), was passed in 2002, significantly changing how public companies reported their financial standings.
 (It was named after Democratic Senator Paul Sarbanes and Republican Representative Michael Oxley, the sponsors of the bill.)
 The new approach greatly benefited shareholders and stock investors by bolstering transparency in fiscal reporting.
-In Canada, Ontario’s Bill 198 was an that contained several far-reaching reforms regarding governance of publicly traded firms in Canada.
+In Canada, Ontario’s Bill 198 was an omnibus bill that contained several far-reaching reforms regarding governance of publicly traded firms in Canada.

 When Ontario passed Bill 198 in 2003, it essentially accomplished the same thing as SOX—in fact, it’s frequently referred to as the Canadian SOX (C-SOX).
 This bill came out as a result of corporate scandals that shook investor confidence.
 It increased scrutiny of corporate governance amid growing concern about auditor independence and the disclosure of internal controls over financial reporting, notes a PricewaterhouseCoopers report (2004).